drkthng/blog-v3/_posts/2016-11-06-jekyll-liquid.md

 ---
-title: How to use Liquid Syntax in Jekyll!
+title: How to use Liquid Syntax in Jekyll?
 desc: Liquid is an open-source templating language.
 Jekyll makes the best use of Jekyll to implement conditional logics, outputs and filters.
-It may look wierd for first timers but it is one of the reasons I'm still using Jekyll.
+It may look weird for first timers but it is one of the reasons I'm still using Jekyll.
 I have discussed how to use Liquid in Jekyll.
 author: sharathdt
 tags: Jekyll Web-Design
 image: jekyll-liquid.png